The Folk of the Air (series): Plot

-After the game ends, Undersea creatures sent by Orlagh announce a message to the crowd: Orlagh wants her daughter to marry Cardan and there will be punishment if he disobeys.
-Cardan welcomes the creatures to stay at the revel then calls Jude to pull his council together.
-Before the council gathers, Madoc calls Jude and asks her to work towards a mutual goal.
-He wants her to ensure that Cardan does not marry Nicasia fearing that the Undersea queen slowly conquered all the kingdoms until she is the ultimate ruler.
+Orlagh makes an announcement: She wants her daughter to marry Cardan and there will be punishment if he disobeys.

+Madoc calls Jude and asks her to work towards a mutual goal.
+He wants her to ensure that Cardan does not marry Nicasia, fearing Orlagh's ambition.
 Madoc wants to use Oak as bait to draw Orlagh out, which Jude forbids.